Signs of darker regime to come emerge in Erdogan’s first week as re-elected president

 As to whether he will resign from the position of CHP chairman following his failure to win the presidency, Kilicdaroglu said a decision would be taken by his party after intra-party talks and assessments.

-Although Turkey’s media has been largely taken over by Erdogan loyalists—a much cited fact in the final week of the election campaigning was that 32 hours of national television coverage had been devoted to covering Erdogan rallies, while Kilicdaroglu’s rallies were covered for 32 minutes—the relentless Erdogan regime, specifically the broadcasting watchdog, on May 30 launched an inquiry into six opposition TV channels for "insulting the public" with their coverage of the runoff.
+Although Turkey’s media have been largely taken over by Erdogan loyalists – a much cited fact in the final week of the election campaigning was that 32 hours of national television coverage had been devoted to covering Erdogan rallies, while Kilicdaroglu’s rallies were covered for 32 minutes – the relentless Erdogan regime, specifically the broadcasting watchdog, on May 30 launched an inquiry into six opposition TV channels for "insulting the public" with their coverage of the run-off.
 It did not detail what the alleged insults were.

 "The government's censorship device is at work," Tele 1, one of the channels being investigated, responded.